bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/external-sources.md

 end
 ```

-If you want to include only certain files from external sources, add the `filter` option with a lambda.
-For example, to include only files and folders that do not start with an underscore:
+If you want to include only certain files from an external source, you can do so in a `filters` block.
+For example, here is how to add a filter to external sources to the `pages` collection, so as to include only files and folders that do not start with an underscore:

 ```ruby
 init :external_sources do